 Of course I had some bits and pieces left from making these cards, so I used them to make cards like this…

-This is a Crumb Cake note card (finished size 3-1/2″ x 5″) with a strip of the left-over Watermelon Wonder polka dot paper and one of the white flowers that was cut out when creating the thank you cards!
+This is a Crumb Cake note card (finished size 3-1/2″ x 5″) with a strip of the left-over Watermelon Wonder polka dot paper and a white flower that was cut out when creating the thank you cards!

 Get more card making tips & tricks!